 - by knowingly manufacturing, selling, offering for sale, or otherwise distributing a shielding or deactivation instrument.

-Most shoplifting or retail theft crimes involve a person unlawfully appropriating property with intent to deprive the owner of the property of the property.
+Most shoplifting or retail theft crimes involve a person unlawfully appropriating property with the intent to deprive the owner of the property.
 The owner of the property is usually a merchant at a retail establishment.
 Texas law provides that appropriation of property is unlawful under the following conditions: